zafarrafii/REPET-Python/README.md

 This Python module implements functions for REPET:

 Simply copy the file `repet.py` in your working directory and you are good to go.
-Make sure you have Python 3 and NumPy installed.
+Make sure you have Python 3, NumPy, and SciPy installed.

 Functions:
 - [`original`](#original) - Compute the original REPET.